Exit polls have Romania's PM leading presidential vote – DW – 11/24/2024

 The frontrunners for the largely ceremonial role going into Sunday's vote had been Prime Minister Marcel Ciolacu, of the Social Democratic Party (PSD), and George Simion of the far-right nationalist Alliance for the Union of Romanians.

-Exit polls showed Ciolacu with 25 percent of the vote while the centre-right former journalist turned small-town mayor Elena Lasconi with 18 percent.
+Exit polls showed Ciolacu with 25% of the vote while the centre-right former journalist turned small-town mayor Elena Lasconi with 18%.

 Calin Georgescu and Simion — the two hard-right candidates — were at 16% and 15% of the vote.

-Thirteen candidates are running overall, with the top two to face off in a second-round vote on December 8.
+Thirteen candidates were competing, with the top two advancing to a second-round vote on December 8 to determine who would run the European Union and NATOmember country.

-Polls opened at 7 a.m. local time (0500 UTC) and closed at 9 p.m.
-Romanians abroad began casting ballots on Friday.

-Romania, a member of the European Union and NATO, is holding parliamentary elections on December 1 to determine who will run the country.

 Nationalists expect breakthrough